-: Evaluates and treats patients with acute, chronic complaints and health maintenance concerns Obtains complete histories and performs pertinent physical exams with assessment of normal and abnormal findings on new and return patients Performs or requests and evaluates diagnostic studies Administers, orders, furnishes and/or prescribes medications Orders and collects specimens for routine laboratory tests, screening procedures and therapeutic procedures, including blood and blood products Orders physical therapy, occupational therapy, respiratory therapy, radiology examinations and nursing services Performs designated procedures after demonstrated competency Obtains informed consent Initiates arrangements for hospital admissions and discharges Effectively communicates and interacts with patients, families, staff and members of the community from diverse backgrounds Recognizes situations which require the immediate attention of a physician, and initiates life-saving procedures when necessary Facilitates the coordination of inpatient and outpatient care and services Facilitates collaboration between providers and coordination of community resources Provides and coordinates patient teaching and counseling.
+Evaluates and treats post cardiac surgery heart and lung transplant patients and mechanical circulatory support (RVAD, LVAD, BiVAD) in the Intermediate ICU.
+Manages acute post op issues as well as chronic co-morbidities as the primary service provider.
+Acts as consult service for patients in the CVICU.
+Works closely with multi-disciplinary team to coordinate patient throughput and discharge planning.
+Obtains complete histories and performs pertinent physical exams with assessment of normal and abnormal findings.
+Performs or requests and evaluates diagnostic studies Administers, orders, furnishes and/or prescribes medications Orders and collects specimens for routine laboratory tests, screening procedures and therapeutic procedures, including blood and blood products Orders physical therapy, occupational therapy, respiratory therapy, radiology examinations and nursing services Performs designated procedures after demonstrated competency Responsible for admission of transfers as well as post-op readmissions.
+Performs in house and ED consults to cardiac surgery service.
+Effectively communicates and interacts with patients, families, staff and members of the community from diverse backgrounds Recognizes situations which require the immediate attention of a physician, and initiates life-saving procedures when necessary Facilitates the coordination of inpatient and outpatient care and services Facilitates collaboration between providers and coordination of community resources Provides and coordinates patient teaching and counseling.
+Tracks and interprets test results and answers questions either directly or over the phone Develops and implements processes / procedures to promote effective and efficient use of resources.
+Other duties as required.